PhilMele/M2Project/readme.md

    Although the responsivness worked when the screen was loaded, the logic was fiddly if the user was to resize during the game: sometimes the character was getting to the right position, and other times it did not work.

-   As a result, it was decided adding some additional responsivness to the current logic was going to affect the user experience and decided against it.
+   As a result, it was decided adding some additional responsivness to the current logic was going to affect negatively the user experience, and the above logic sample was not implemented.

    Since the requirement of the project was that "All page elements look well on screens as small as 360 pixels wide and as big as 3840 pixels wide (4K).", it was considered that a single screen width was satisfying.